-As a business owner, you might be considering getting a PayPal business account so you can offer another payment route to your customers.
-With a business account you might also be able to get access to handy perks not open to personal PayPal customers.
-However, you should know a bit more about the costs, advantages and disadvantages of using PayPal for business before you make the leap.
+With a PayPal business account, you may access features not open to personal PayPal customers.
+However, you should know a bit more about the costs, advantages and disadvantages of using PayPal for business before making the leap.

-This helpful overview will cover everything from how to accept PayPal business payments, the fees and costs involved, and how you can use PayPal to invest in your business.
-We will also look at some alternative options, including Wise borderless for business, to help you decide if PayPal is the one for you.
+This helpful PayPal business review will cover everything from how to accept PayPal business payments, to the fees and costs involved.
+It will also look at some alternative options, including Wise Business, to help decide if PayPal is the best choice for you.

 This article covers: